 Ditch Hip-width Distance

 It is very common for yoga poses to begin with the instruction: “Place your feet hip-width distance apart.”
 For clients impacted by obesity, however, this seemingly simple start may be complicated and fraught.
-Because placing feet at hip-width distance might not offer enough room for larger thighs, that particular instruction can create discomfort and instability.
+Because placing feet at a hip-width distance might not offer enough room for larger thighs, that particular instruction can create discomfort and instability.
 Here is a modification to ease comfort and buttress balance: Replace the cue “stand hip-width distance” with “Place your feet a comfortable distance apart from each other so that you are standing with stability.”

 Utilize Standing Poses